mrvaita/sqlrun.nvim/README.md

 That way the password will not be requested the next time an ssh connection is performed.

 ## Lualine integration
-SqlRun can use Lualine.nvim to display connection information in the following way
+SqlRun can use [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) to display connection information in the following way
 ```lua
 local sqlrun = require('sqlrun')
 require('lualine').setup{